johntrahan/Options-Trading/README.md

 Using Yahoo Finance and downloading a CSV of the past year's information can help find daily changes.

 This code is pulled from a github user who coded in Python, then changed to work in R.

+Remember the limitations of this model!
+The risk free rate and volatility are held constant over the time period and it doesn't take into account extremes.